reganbaucke/JuDGE.jl/docs/src/tutorials.md

 A `Tree` can be built in many different ways.
 A `Tree` simply consists of the root node of the tree, and a list of all the nodes in the tree.
 This is defined as a nested set of subtrees, with the final nodes being `Leaf` nodes.
-Each subtree simply defines its children, and there are functions that facilitate the calculation of its parent and the probability of arriving at the node, and the data that corresponds to the node, can be referenced through dictionaries.
+Each subtree simply defines its parent and children, and there are functions that facilitate the probability of arriving at the node, and the data that corresponds to the node, can be referenced through dictionaries.

-For now, we will build a tree of depth 3, where each node has 2 children with uniform probabilities using `narytree`:
+For now, we will build a tree of depth 2, where each node has 2 children with uniform probabilities using `narytree`:
 ```@example tutorial
 mytree = narytree(2,2)